kubeflow/examples/github_issue_summarization/README.md

-# [WIP] End-to-End kubeflow tutorial using a Sequence-to-Sequence model
+# End-to-End kubeflow tutorial using a Sequence-to-Sequence model

 This example demonstrates how you can use `kubeflow` end-to-end to train and serve a Sequence-to-Sequence model on an existing kubernetes cluster.
 This